-Also, once you have a bipolar diagnosis, you can begin a mental health treatment program.
+Also, once you have a bipolar diagnosis, you can begin a mental health treatment services.
 Treatment varies from person to person depending on their condition and circumstances.
 Psychiatric medication management is one necessity for people with bipolar.
 In addition, therapy complements the medicine.

 Seeking Help at Rose Hill Rehab Center

 In summary, at Rose Hill Rehab Center, our lovely residential psychiatric facility is equipped to help those struggling with bipolar disorder.
-Some of our programs include:
+Some of our services include:

 - Group Mental Health Therapy